 Just take a step back, consider the big picture, and then zero in on what really matters.
 Again, anyone can do it.

-As I mentioned before, I will be adding chapters to this article so stay tuned!
 Do you have any questions or comments?
-Please feel free to reach out to me via email or in the comments below.
+Please feel free to reach out via email.
 Do you have an ROI success story you’d like to share with our readers?
 Please submit your guest post.
 We look forward to featuring it on our blog.